-- time-to-live-seconds: Maximum time in seconds for each entry to stay in the map.
-If it is not 0, entries that are older than this time and not updated for this time are evicted automatically.
+• time-to-live-seconds: Maximum time in seconds for each entry to stay in the map (TTL).
+It limits the lifetime of the entries relative to the time of the last write access performed on them.
+If it is not 0, the entries whose lifetime exceeds this period (without any write access performed on them during this period) are expired and evicted automatically.
+An individual entry may have its own lifetime limit by using one of the methods accepting a TTL; see Evicting Specific Entries section.
+If there is no TTL value provided for the individual entry, it inherits the value set for this element.
 Valid values are integers between 0 and Integer.MAX VALUE.
-Default value is 0, which means infinite.
-If it is not 0, entries are evicted regardless of the set eviction-policy. - max-idle-seconds: Maximum time in seconds for each entry to stay idle in the map.
-Entries that are idle for more than this time are evicted automatically.
-An entry is idle if no get, put,

-EntryProcessor.process or containsKey is called on it.
+Its default value is 0, which means infinite (no expiration and eviction).
+If it is not 0, entries are evicted regardless of the set eviction-policy described below.

+• max-idle-seconds: Maximum time in seconds for each entry to stay idle in the map.
+It limits the lifetime of the entries relative to the time of the last read or write access performed on them.
+The entries whose idle period exceeds this limit are expired and evicted automatically.
+An entry is idle if no get, put, EntryProcessor.process or containsKey is called on it.
 Valid values are integers between 0 and Integer.MAX VALUE.
-Default value is 0, which means infinite.
+Its default value is 0, which means infinite.

+Both time-to-live-seconds and max-idle-seconds may be used simultaneously on the map entries.
+In that case, the entry is considered expired if at least one of the policies marks it as expired.

-- eviction-policy: Valid values are described below. - NONE: Default policy.
-If set, no items will be evicted and the property max-size will be ignored.
-You still can combine it with time-to-live-seconds and max-idle-seconds. - LRU: Least Recently Used. - LFU: Least Frequently Used.
+- eviction-policy: Eviction policy to be applied when the size of map grows larger than the value specified by the max-size element described below.
+Valid values are: - NONE: Default policy.
+If set, no items will be evicted and the property max-size described below will be ignored.
+You still can combine it with time-to-live-seconds and max-idleseconds. - LRU: Least Recently Used. - LFU: Least Frequently Used.